 The findings from the project will include policy briefs, recommendations, reports, and online events.
 Check this page for updates.

-UNESCO-IESALC Working Definition of Virtual Student Mobility (March 2021)
+UNESCO-IESALC Definition of Virtual Student Mobility (February 2022)

-Virtual student mobility (VSM) is a form of mobility that uses information and communication technologies to facilitate cross-border and/or inter-institutional academic, cultural, and experiential exchanges and collaboration.
-VSM can be embedded as part of the regular delivery of exchange and collaboration and/or be deployed as a response to emergencies that temporarily restrict physical mobility.
+Virtual student mobility (VSM) is a form of mobility that uses information and communication technologies to facilitate cross-border and/or inter-institutional academic, cultural, and experiential exchanges and collaboration which may be credit-bearing or not for credit.

 Examples of VSM